mundopacheco/jBCST/output.md

 - color - card color
 - figure - figure in the card
 - amount - amount of figures in the card

+# Important #

+Although it runs correctly on Windows, the names of the output files won't be Results or Selected Cards.
+The actual names of these files will be INCName LastName-date-time.txt or csv correspondingly, the program generates these names as working titles but on Windows the rename comand does not work.
+However Linux and Mac can and will rename the files without any issues